Six Years of Carnival

 In the weeks leading up to Carnival 2018 I was deep in the midst of re-launching Tropical LUAU.
 This was my first ever Carnival fete, but still an event with its own legacy.
 From Jouvert straight to Carnival Monday and Tuesday myself and my chief cinematographer Lindon Wong captured everything we saw.
 This year due to a mix up, we had no wristbands so we weaved in between masqueraders negotiating security until the kind people at Carnival TRIBE banded us.
 As though that was not enough, one of our cameras were lost at the end of Carnival Tuesday but what really happened is that the kind people of Carnival TRIBE secured it.
 Nevertheless, throughout the trials here is a view Inside the Festival.

-In conclusion, after taking to the streets for half a decade I’ve thoroughly enjoyed being a masquerader and a cinematographer.
+In conclusion, after taking to the streets for more than half a decade I’ve thoroughly enjoyed being a masquerader and a cinematographer.
 My viewpoint serves to encompass the masquerader’s experience – so this is what you will see if or when you come to the Streets of Port of Spain, Trinidad for Carnival.
 The Greatest Show on Earth.